-Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
+Heating and Hot Water Repair Category 1 Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
 It is common practice for purchasers to have systems checked by an engineer immediately upon taking ownership, as stated in most offers to purchase used by conveyancers.
 Boilers and central heating systems should be tested and serviced by a Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.

 Drainage

-Repair category 1
+Repair Category 1

 Notes It is assumed that the tank is registered with SEPA.
 Regular inspection and maintenance should be anticipated.

 Set out below is a summary of the condition of the property which is provided for reference only.
-You should refer to the previous comments for detailed information.
+You should refer to the comments above for detailed information.